Durango Bill’s

 Of these one hundred 4-way solutions, there are 31 primitive solutions.
 The next 300 solutions add another 34 primitive solutions.

-Update March 23, 2008: The graph above shows the distribution of primitive 4-way solutions within the number field out to 1.406E+21.
-There are 398 primitive 4-way solutions less than 1.406E+21.
-(The graph includes partial results in the last column.)
+The graph above shows the distribution of the 867 primitive 4-way solutions within the number field out to 1.0E+23.
+The search for 4-way and higher solutions has confirmed other known Ramanujan results out through Taxicab(6).

 The number field was segmented into standard geometric width ranges such that 5 consecutive ranges (as per tick marks) result in a factor-of-10 increase in the number field.
 The labels on the X axis show the log(10) of the location in the number field.
 For example, the “17.10” label represents the number field between 1.0E+17 and 1.585E+17.
 We note that log(10) of 1.0E+17 equals 17.0 and log(10) of 1.585E+17 equals 17.2.
 The 17.10 that is seen on the X axis is the midpoint of this range.